 Resolve storage path conflicts

-A storage path conflict occurs when an external location overlaps with the internal path Databricks uses for your workspace's default Unity Catalog storage.
-This overlap interferes with how Unity Catalog uses the workspace's default storage for internal processing in certain features and requires you to update your external location configuration.
+A storage path conflict occurs when an external location overlaps with the default Unity Catalog storage path of any workspace in your Databricks account.
+This overlap interferes with the internal processing of certain Unity Catalog features.
+If your account has a storage path conflict, you must update your external location configuration.

 How the conflict happens

-A conflict exists when you create an external location with a path that overlaps your workspace's default Unity Catalog storage path.
-The workspace default storage is specified at workspace creation time when you create the storage configuration object following the workspace creation guide.
+A conflict occurs when you create or update an external location that overlaps with the default Unity Catalog storage path of any workspace in your account.
+This default path is configured using the storage configuration object during classic workspace deployment.
+See Create a storage configuration.
 For example:

 - Default workspace storage path used to create workspace: